-Following the Allies landing in Sicily in September 1943, the Germans began to construct a large number of east-west going defense lines in Italy's mainland.
-These nearly 40 lines used the natural fortifications like rivers and mountains and were all named.
+Following the Allies landing in Sicily in September 1943, the Germans began to construct a large number of east-west defensive lines across Italy's mainland.
+These nearly 40 lines used natural obstacles such as rivers and mountains and each was named.
 The German strategy was to defend a line and then retreat to the next and so on.
-Most of the lines were very little fortified, but it nevertheless took the Allies almost two years to cross the last defense line and thereby reach the Alps.
+Most of the lines were only weakly fortified, but it nevertheless took the Allies almost two years to cross the last defence line and reach the Alps.

-There were a total of nine bunkers in the small forest, including crew bunkers (R668), a gun bunker (R677), several machine gun bunkers and small bunkers with mounted tower from a tank.
+In all, there were nine bunkers in the small forest, including crew bunkers (R668), a gun bunker (R677), several machine gun bunkers and small bunkers with mounted turrets from tanks.

-The bunkers of Pineta del Fondo were finished in the spring of 1944, but here the military situation had changed and they were therefore never armored.
+The bunkers of Pineta del Fondo were finished in the spring of 1944 but by now, the military situation had changed and they were therefore never fully armed.

-After the war and until the 1990s the bunks were used by homeless people.
-Then it was locked and in 2014 they opened as a museum.
+After the war and until the 1990s the bunkers were used by homeless people.
+Then they were locked until being opened as a museum in 2014.